CouchSurfing: Management turnover (2012–2015)

-Tony Espinoza, previously vice president and general manager of social-network games at MTV, served as CEO from April 2012 to October 2013.
+Tony Espinoza, previously vice president and general manager of social-network games at MTV, was CEO from April 2012 to October 2013.
 Under his leadership, driven by an aggressive advertising campaign, membership doubled; however, new users were less interested in hosting other travelers and in the "pay it forward" spirit of other members.
 Tensions between Fenton and Espinoza led to Fenton being fired from the company he founded, although at that time, he kept his seat on the board of directors.
 The company rented office space in San Francisco.
 By the end of Espinoza's tenure, the company had depleted half of its financing and laid off 40% of its staff.

 Jennifer Billock, who had been head of product marketing, then took over as CEO.

 New investment (2015)

 In 2015, Couchsurfing required additional funding but did not have the metrics to raise a Series C round.
-Instead, the company received funding from Dugan Katragadda, a branch of Valencia Street Capital, led by Patrick Dugan (born 1980), who previously worked for NetSuite, Piper Jaffray, Palantir Technologies and Practice Fusion, a electronic medical records company.
+Instead, the company received funding from Dugan Katragadda, a branch of Valencia Street Capital, led by Patrick Dugan (born 1980), who previously worked for NetSuite, Piper Jaffray, Palantir Technologies and Practice Fusion, an electronic medical records company.
 Dugan's investment was large enough to reconstitute the board of directors.
 Casey Fenton was removed from the board of directors due to differences with management and has since no longer been involved in the day-to-day operations of the company.
+Fenton later founded Upstock Inc..

 In June 2016, the company added a feature to its mobile app called "hangouts" that enables members to quickly meet with other nearby members.